Recording land access agreements with Titles Queensland

 Removing an agreement from title

-The administrative advice remains on the property title until the resource authority holder applies to remove it (when the agreement ends or no longer applies to land as the result of a subdivision).
+The administrative advice remains on the property title until the resource authority holder or the landholder applies to remove it (when the agreement ends or no longer applies to land as the result of a subdivision).

-The resource authority holder must apply to the Titles Registry within 28 days of the agreement ending or becoming aware that the agreement no longer applies to subdivided land.
+The resource authority holder must lodge a Form 14 – General request with Titles Queensland within 28 days of the agreement ending or becoming aware that the agreement no longer applies to subdivided land.
+The administrative advice may also be removed by the landholder.

 If a CCA or opt-out agreement is amended, there is no requirement to remove or amend the administrative advice.
 The existing administrative advice can remain on the property title.